getbubblenow/bubble-docs/what_is_bubble.md

 ### Auto-Play Blocking
 Many websites have content that automatically starts playing and making noise at you, when you're just trying to browse.
 Many people find Netflix "previews" annoying and distracting, and there is no way to turn off this "feature".
 With Bubble, auto-play is disabled.
 Your Bubble simply won't let the auto-play audio/video traffic through to you.

+### Media Review
+Save every single video and audio asset that travels over your network to a folder that you can review, replay, add to media library, add a block rule, and much more.

 ### App Store
 Ad Block, Malware Block, Social Media Inbox and the other wonderful features described above are packaged as "Bubble Apps" that come built-in to the Bubble platform.
 Bubble will also open an App Store where third-party developers can offer their own value-added extensions to the Bubble platform.
 All apps will be sandboxed and will not be able to send any data outside your Bubble.
 We are waiting to release the App Store until such sandboxing can be properly audited.
 All apps listed in the official Bubble App Store will be audited and certified by Bubble; but you can connect your Bubble to other App Stores, which may offer different guarantees (or none at all!)